-Published: 26-06-2007 Last updated: 08-05-2024
+Published: 12-02-2008 Last updated: 10-08-2024

-Our goal is to acquire a practical, maybe even clinically useful microneurographic technique.
-In this research project, we will investigate the usefulness of multi-unit microneurography for the research of human muscle mechanoreceptors, by answering...
+In this research project, we will investigate the feasibility of multi-unit microneurography for the research of human muscle mechanoreceptors.
+We will therefore answer the following questions:1) How hard is it to find and maintain an effective...